vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 4. Deploy your Group Policy object as you usually do.

 Suppressing notifications prevents notifications from Microsoft Defender Antivirus from showing up when scans are done or remediation actions are taken.
-However, your security operations team will see the results of a scan if an attack is detected and stopped.
-Alerts, such as an initial access alert, are generated and will appear in the [Microsoft Defender portal](https://security.microsoft.com).
+However, your security operations team sees the results of a scan if an attack is detected and stopped.
+Alerts, such as an initial access alert, are generated and appear in the [Microsoft Defender portal](https://security.microsoft.com).

 ## Disable scans after an update